Reed switch: Keyboard switches

+Electric and electronic pedal keyboards used by pipe organ and Hammond organ players often use reed switches, where the glass enclosure of the contacts protects them from dirt, dust, and other particles.
+They may also be used to control diving equipment, such as flashlights or cameras, which must be sealed to keep water out under high pressure.

 Life

 The mechanical motion of the reeds is below the fatigue limit of the materials, so the reeds do not break due to fatigue.
 Wear and life are almost entirely dependent on the electrical load's effect on the contacts along with the properties of the specific reed switch used.
 Contact surface wear occurs only when the switch contacts open or close.
 Because of this, manufacturers rate life in number of operations rather than hours or years.
 In general, higher voltages and higher currents cause faster wear and shorter life.
 Depending on the electrical load, life can be in the range of thousands of operations or billions of operations.